binhtran432k/movie-preact/README.md

 to demonstrate best practices for leveraging powerful third-party resources within your Preact applications.

+**CI/CD Mastery:** We implemented CI/CD practices using Github actions, demonstrating how to automate workflow and optimize your development process.

+**Semantic Release Bonus:** By incorporating semantic-release, we ensure streamlined deployments, accurate versioning, and a clear changelog based on commit message conventions.

 ## Features

 - Clean and intuitive interface powered by Tailwind CSS